OCA/contract/contract_variable_quantity/README.rst

 =================================================

-With this module, you will be able to define in recurring contracts some lines with variable quantity according a provided formula.
+With this module, you will be able to define in recurring contracts some lines with variable quantity according to a provided formula.

 Configuration
 =============